enisrat/el1_normal_teei/README.md

 ## Memmap 6768

+Only DRAM (and SRAM) addresses.
+Hardware MMIO not included.

 | Address      | Size       | Description              | used in EMU or ORIG  |
 |--------------|------------|--------------------------|----- |
 | 0x00100000 | | SRAM | BOTH |